anassawalha95/songr/README.md

 1. Navigate to localhost:8080 for home page
 2. Navigate to localhost:8080/hello for welcoming page
 3. Navigate to localhost:8080/Captialize/{Any string you like} display you string captialized
-4. Navigate to localhost:8080/addAlbum to add whatever album you like
+4. Navigate to localhost:8080/songs to View all songs
 5. Navigate to localhost:8080/albums to view all albums that have been added